holgern/py-scrypt/README.rst

 Acknowledgements
 ----------------
 `scrypt-python`_ was created by Magnus Hallin and is licensed as 2-clause BSD.
-I cloned scrypt for python, as I need a version for anaconda using Python 3.6.
-The scrypt sources are also not updated since one year.

 Scrypt_ was created by Colin Percival and is licensed as 2-clause BSD.
 Since scrypt does not normally build as a shared library, I have included